DermaLase IPL Photo Facials

 How long do the treatments take?

 Treatment time can vary depending on the size of the area treated.
 A small area may take only five minutes, while a larger area may take up to one hour.
-BBL affects only the hairs in the growing stage, several treatments will most likely be needed to effectively remove 80-90% of the hair from one area.
+DermaLase IPL affects only the hairs in the growing stage, several treatments will most likely be needed to effectively remove 80-90% of the hair from one area.

 Sessions are scheduled at four weeks apart.
 This allows time to notice the re-growth of hairs that were previously in the resting stage.
+The time it takes to complete a full program varies from person to person and the location of the hair on the body, but is typically 12-24 months.

 Frequently Asked Questions

-Is BBL Photo-Rejuvenation right for me?
+Is DermaLase IPL Photo-Rejuvenation right for me?

-BBL can safely and effectively treat the following skin conditions:
+DermaLase IPL can safely and effectively treat the following skin conditions:

 - Pigment Changes/Sun Damage or Aging Skin